Department of Mathematics and Statistics

 Email: conlon _at_ math.umass.edu

-As of Fall 2019, the M.S. option in Statistics is also offered in the Boston area at the UMass-Amherst satellite campus in Newton, with entirely evening classes.
-All requirements are the same as for the Amherst campus, except that students admitted to this program will take courses entirely at the satellite Newton campus.
-Note that the degree earned will be listed as the University of Massachusetts Amherst.
+The M.S. option in Statistics is also offered in the Boston area at the UMass-Amherst satellite campus in Newton.
+It is a completely flexible degree (flexible learning), with all courses offered both in-person (evenings) and remotely.
+All requirements are the same as for the Amherst campus, except that students admitted to this program take courses entirely at the satellite Newton campus.
+Note that the degree earned is listed as the University of Massachusetts Amherst.
 More information is available at this link.

 Education and Professional History